Vietnam.vn - Nền tảng quảng bá Việt Nam

 End of operations of the High People's Court and District People's Court

-The report on the review of the draft Law was presented by Chairman of the Law and Justice Committee Hoang Thanh Tung and stated that the Committee agreed with the proposal of the Supreme People's Court to develop and promulgate this Law under the simplified procedure.
-The draft Law dossier is complete and meets the conditions to be submitted to the National Assembly Standing Committee for consideration and comments.
+The report on the review of the draft Law was presented by Chairman of the Committee on Law and Justice Hoang Thanh Tung, stating that the Committee agreed with the proposal of the Supreme People's Court to develop and promulgate this Law under the simplified procedure.
+The draft Law dossier is complete and qualified to be submitted to the Standing Committee of the National Assembly for consideration and comments.

 The Draft Law is consistent with the Party's policies and guidelines; ensures constitutionality and consistency with the legal system.
 The scope of amendments and supplements focuses on regulations related to the organization, apparatus, tasks and powers of the People's Court.
 However, regarding the amendment of some other contents outside the above scope, the drafting agency is requested to clarify this content.